janraj/Networking/sftp/README.md

         ```
          kubectl create -f citrix-k8s-ingress-controller.yaml -n sftp
         ```
-4. Verify configurations has been created on VPX.
+4. Verify configurations has been created on Citrix ADC.

 Login to Citrix ADC and check following configurations are created for SFTP applications or not.

    1. Check CS vserver configuration.

       ![](./images/csvserver.png)